personium/app-uc-cell-creator/README.md

 # Personal Cell Creator
 Personal Cell Creator is an adminintrative application that can only be deployed within an Unit Admin cell.
+Note:
 It allows the Unit Admin cell owner/administrator to create a personal cell which belongs to the deployed environment with just one click.
 Since this sample application does not implement any form of authentication, please be careful how you deploy it.